NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Grimspawn.md

 Your lineage traces back to a daemon, one of the manifestations of horrific forms of death that devour souls within their foul home of Abaddon.
 As a result, you cling tenaciously to the last shreds of your own life force.
-You gain the [[Feats/Diehard|Diehard]] general feat.
+You gain the [[Diehard|Diehard]] general feat.

 *Source: Pathfinder Player Core*
 *ORC*